 Most of Hinsdale's downtown and civic buildings are in this Georgetown architecture.

 Founded in 1920.

 Replaced sometime this century.
-Both the new and old are on the Dixie Highway, a major Chicago-to-Florida tourist route which predates the numbered US Federal Highway System.
+Both the new and old are on the Dixie Highway, a major Detroit-to-Florida tourist route which predates the numbered US Federal Highway System.

 'Etch-Tone' brand card, with date code 8-58.
 The Library building was really this bland.

 This is a Carnegie endowed institution.
 The bronze lions were installed at the entrance in 1928 after being removed from the entrance of the Gelino department store ruins.
 The lions were previously at the entrance of a large Chicago department store and were brought to Kankakee after the disastrous fire in 1871.